Best time to go to Florida for a perfect weather and where to go?

 Temperatures and rainfall in Florida

-On these 3 graphs, we present the evolution of temperatures of Florida and month-by-month rainfall for the cities of Miami, Jacksonville, Orlando, Tampa and Everglades National Park, as well as the month-by-month sea temperature for coastal cities.
+On these 3 graphs, we present the evolution of temperatures of Florida and month-by-month rainfall for the cities of Miami, Key West, Orlando, Everglades National Park and St. Augustine, as well as the month-by-month sea temperature for coastal cities.

 Peak visitor numbers and tourist seasons in Florida